 Machine learning is the future for fraud detection in banks

 With banking scams resulting in more and more fraud losses to customers and banks every year, it is more important than ever to pay attention to fraud risk management and anomaly detection.
 The traditional rules-based fraud detection systems are not sufficient anymore.
-Machine learning is faster, more efficient, and more accurate than rules-based systems, and saves a lot in human labor.
+Using artificial intelligence and machine learning is faster, more efficient, and more accurate than rules-based systems, and saves a lot in human labor.
 Machine learning programs are now the future for those who want to remain competitive, and importantly, fraud-free.